 Encourage your child to use their one to one correspondence counting to arrive at the answer.

 Older and more advanced children can move onto multiplication and division, using lines, cups or bowls as “groups”.
 For example;

 “2 x 3 means 2 groups (bowls) of 3 bears.
 If I put 3 bears in each of the 2 bowls / groups, who many bears do I have?”

 “12 divided by 4 means that I start with 12 bears and have to split them into 4 bowls.
 Let’s put the bears evenly into the bowls and see how many are in each bowl”.

+These wonderful toys are excellent for developing more than just maths skills.
 To help your child develop their fine motor skills while you play, you can use Jumbo Easy Grip Tweezers.
 These are fantastic for developing the skills needed for good pen control when writing.

 Adding the tweezers into the sorting games mentioned above adds an extra challenge to help keep your child stretched and engaged.
 The tweezers can be purchased here.